100 Informative & Inspiring YouTube Videos for Educators

 - “Remember Me” dedicated to our teachers.
 Two young students sing a song dedicated to all the teachers who have made a difference in the lives of students.

 - Teachers Can Change the World.
 This music video reminds teachers they can change students’ perceptions by teaching tolerance and diversity.

 - power of one.
 This video reminds viewers of the power of one to effect great change–an awesome reminder for teachers.

 - Keynote: Teachers Change Lives – Jason Ohler.
-Speaking at the Nebraska Educational Technology Association’s 2006 Conference, Ohler talks about how teachers make incredible impact on the lives of students.
+Speaking at the Nebraska Educational Technology Association’s 2006 Conference in Nebraska, Ohler talks about how teachers make incredible impact on the lives of students.

 - New Teacher Spoof.
 More a spoof on the expectations set forth for teachers, this hilarious video by a veteran teacher will give anyone tired of red tape a laugh.

 - The Importance of Teachers Who Care.
 Accompanied by a song written just for teachers, this video celebrates teachers who care.

 - Starfish an inspirational message for all teachers.
 This sweet story is an important reminder that teachers make a difference.